harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 - You can now use the [Upload Artifacts to S3 step](/docs/continuous-integration/use-ci/build-and-upload-artifacts/upload-artifacts-to-s-3-step-settings) with buckets with [disabled ACLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/about-object-ownership.html).
 (CI-8371, ZD-45677)

 - [Test Intelligence](/docs/continuous-integration/use-ci/run-tests/test-intelligence/set-up-test-intelligence) now supports manual branch builds (the **Git Branch** build type).
 This is in addition to existing support for manual PR builds, as well as PR and push webhook triggers.
-When you [enable Test Intelligence](/docs/continuous-integration/use-ci/run-tests/test-intelligence/set-up-test-intelligence#enable-test-intelligence), you can use a manual branch build to [Generate the initial call graph](/docs/continuous-integration/use-ci/run-tests/test-intelligence/set-up-test-intelligence#generate-the-initial-call-graph), and for subsequent pipeline runs.
+When you [enable Test Intelligence](/docs/continuous-integration/use-ci/run-tests/test-intelligence/set-up-test-intelligence#enable-test-intelligence), you can use a manual branch build to [generate the initial call graph](/docs/continuous-integration/use-ci/run-tests/test-intelligence/set-up-test-intelligence#generate-the-initial-call-graph), and for subsequent pipeline runs.
 (CI-8932)

-- When you [enable Test Intelligence](/docs/continuous-integration/use-ci/run-tests/test-intelligence/set-up-test-intelligence) for Scala or Kotlin, the **Packages** and **Test Annotations** fields are now available in the Visual editor.
+- When you [enable Test Intelligence for Scala or Kotlin](/docs/continuous-integration/use-ci/run-tests/test-intelligence/ti-for-java-kotlin-scala), the **Packages** and **Test Annotations** fields are now available in the Visual editor.
 (CI-9589)

 #### Harness Delegate